rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   number of attributes, which are represented by key-value-pairs.<br>
    * Nodes are entities that store the Technopedia data.
    * Node names are surrounded by parentheses in a query, for example, (Node).
-   * Nodes have different attributes that show date in key-value pairs.
+   * Nodes have different attributes that show data in key-value pairs.

-  To get data from multiple nodes in one query, you use defined relationships in your queries to connect the nodes and their attributes.
+  To get data from multiple nodes in one query, you use defined relationships to other nodes in your queries to connect the nodes and their attributes.

   #### Relationships between Nodes in Technopedia